Boston police: Man, 19, shot dead after firing at officers

 Boston police say a 19-year-old man has been fatally shot after he fired at officers during a foot chase.

-Commissioner William Gross says officers had been responding to reports of gunfire in a park Monday evening when they spotted two people fleeing.
+Commissioner William Gross says officers had been responding to reports of gunfire in a Dorchester neighborhood park Monday evening when they spotted two people fleeing.

 Gross says the suspects split down different streets, and two officers on bicycles pursued one of them who had a gun.